 Starting in February, we begin fishing for the numerous species of Pacific rock fish such as bass, red snapper, and lingcod.
 These fish are all characterized by delicious white meat and their tendency to remain near a specific rock or reef structure their entire lives.
 Unlike the east coast stocks of cod, the state of the Pacific cod fishery remains healthy.
 Cod begin to school up in late winter and find jigs irresistible.
 Though more challenging to catch, salmon known as "winter kings" are found offshore in deep water all winter.

 Halibut fishing starts in Apriland gets better each month until the end of August.
 Last year we had excellent halibut fishing into October.
-King salmon and dolly varden arrive off the beach in front of the lodge in early May and can be caught by casting from shore on light gear.
+King salmon and dolly varden arrive off the beach in front of the lodging in early May and can be caught by casting from shore on light gear.
 The best salmon fishing begins later in June and continues through August.
 All of our guided saltwater fishing takes place aboard one of our sport fishing vessels.

 Our boats are state of the art diesel powered sport fishing vessels.
 We operate a custom built 36' Harris Cuttyhunk, and a 43' Delta Marine.
 Each vessel is U.S. Coast Guard or Coast Guard Auxiliary inspected and equipped with up-to-date radar, GPS navigation electronics, VHF communications, and top quality video fish finders.
 All gear for fishing from the boat is provided including top quality saltwater rods and reels.